-The proposed HUGS Pipeline is required to transport gas to and from the proposed new wellsite.
-The HUGS pipeline will be an extension to the existing pipeline network from NPPS.
+In order to connect these new storage fields a new pipeline is required.
+This proposed new pipeline (the HUGS Pipeline) will transport gas to and from the proposed new wellsite and natural storage fields.
+The HUGS pipeline will be an extension to Lochard's existing pipeline network from NPPS.

-The preferred HUGS Pipeline route will result in a 5.5 - 6.5 km 250-300mm nominal diameter underground pipeline that will run from NPPS to MFCT.
+Lochard has completed route options assessments using multi-criteria assessment to determine the preferred pipeline route that has the least impact on landholders, community, and the environment.
+The preferred HUGS Pipeline route will be a 5.5 km 300mm (DN300) nominal diameter underground pipeline that will run from NPPS to MFCT.
 The HUGS pipeline will then connect into the existing NPPS - Iona DN300 gathering line.
+Further information on the HUGS pipeline route selection is shown in Section 1.5.